alexdantas/nSnake/README.md

 Here's some features:

-* Customizable gameplay, appearance and keybindings;
+* Customizable gameplay, appearance and key bindings
-* Neat GUI-like interface with nice animations;
+* GUI-like interface with nice animations
-* Lots of possible game modes, with scores saved for each;
+* Levels - create your own [easily][level_wiki];
-* Levels - create your own easily;
+* Lots of possible game modes; teleport, scroll map, random walls, etc. Scores are saved for each setting.

 ## Controls